 (d) requirements for the ceding of land.

+[Regulation 13 amended: SL 2023/51 r.
+4.]

 14. Classes of documents that may be referred to, or incorporated in, community development statement

 (1) For the purposes of section 25(3), a community development statement may refer to, or incorporate, a document of the following classes of documents wholly or partially and with or without modification —